This post may include affiliate links; see our disclosure policy.

 Instructions

 - In a small bowl, crack the eggs.
-Whisk vigorously together with the kosher salt, pepper and water until frothy and all egg whites are incorporated.
+Whisk vigorously together with the kosher salt, pepper, and water until frothy and all egg whites are incorporated.

-- Heat the olive oil in a small 8-inch non-stick skillet over medium heat.
-When the olive oil is shimmering, add the eggs and cook for 2 minutes without stirring.
+- When the olive oil is shimmering, add the eggs and cook for 2 minutes without stirring.
 Shake the pan a bit to continue evenly cooking the eggs as they start to set.

 Let us know if you have any questions!